flagship-io/flagship-react-sdk/README.md

 </ul>

 <ul style="line-height:1.4;">
-- Small [dev demo app](https://abtasty.github.io/flagship-react-sdk/) but more to come soon! 👨‍💻
+- Small <a href="https://abtasty.github.io/flagship-react-sdk/">dev demo app</a> but more to come soon! 👨‍💻
 </ul>

 ## Getting Started